PasitheaSoftware/PASITHEA/README.md

 The framework documentation is available [online](http://logicielpasithea.fr/Pasithea/framework/documentation/)

 # Google Developers Challenge
-This prokect has been submitted to the Google Developers Challenge.\
+This project has been submitted to the Google Developers Challenge.\
 The cover letter can be found in the sources or [here](https://github.com/PasitheaSoftware/PASITHEA/blob/1.1.0/Android%20Dev%20Challenge%20-%20Cover%20Letter.pdf)

 # Architecture